Scimitar

-A scimitar (/ˈsɪmᵻtər/ or /ˈsɪmᵻtɑːr/) is a single-edged sword with a convex curved blade of about 75 to 90 cm (30 to 36 inches) associated with Middle Eastern, South Asian, or North African cultures.
-A European term, scimitar does not refer to one specific sword type, but an assortment of different Eastern curved swords inspired by types introduced to the Middle East by Central Asian ghilmans (enslaved soldiers).
+A scimitar (Note: Also spelled simitar, scimetar, or scimiter.) (/ˈsɪmᵻtər/ or /ˈsɪmᵻtɑːr/) is a single-edged sword with a convex curved blade of about 75 to 90 cm (30 to 36 inches) associated with Middle Eastern, South Asian, and North African cultures.
+A European term, scimitar does not refer to one specific sword type but an assortment of different Eastern curved swords.
 These swords include the Persian shamshir, the Arab saif, the Indian talwar, the North African nimcha, the Turkish kilij, and the Afghan pulwar.
 All such swords are originally derived from earlier curved swords developed in Turkic Central Asia (Turkestan).

 Etymology

-The English term scimitar is attested from the mid-16th century and derives partly from the Middle French cimeterre (15th century) and partly the Italian scimitarra.
-The ultimate source of these terms is possibly corruptions of the Persian shamshir; however, this is still debated.
-Scimitar became used to describe all curved blades, in contrast to the straight and double-edged European swords of the time.
-(Note: This is apparent in Thomas Page's The Use of the Broad Sword (1746).
+The English word scimitar, which first appeared in the 16th century, derives from French cimeterre (also scimeterre), itself derived from Italian scimitarra.
+The ultimate source is probably Persian shamshir, which literally means "lion's claw".
+The t in the European forms may be product of dissimilation.
+Scimitar came to be used to describe all curved blades, in contrast to the straight and double-edged European swords of the time.
+(Note: This is apparent in Thomas Page's The Use of the Broad Sword (1746):

 "The Sword was of enormous length and breadth, heavy and unweildy, design'd only for right down chopping by the Force of a strong Arm; till Time and Experience discovering the Disadvantages, by Degrees contracted its Length and lighten'd its Weight in to the more handy Form of the Scymitar; which was first invented by the Eastern Nations, and has continued to be their principal Weapon to this Day:...."